RogerLuo-Code/coding-practice/docs/lc-solutions/lc0001-0099/lc0094-binary-tree-inorder-traversal.md

 ### Approach 1 - Recursion

-This problem can be solved using the classic recursive method by defining a new helper function `preorder`.
+This problem can be solved using the classic recursive method by defining a new helper function `inorder`.
 In the helper function,

 ```python
 inorder(root.left, values)  # recursively traverse the left subtree